Drake (musician): 2019–2021: Dark Lane Demo Tapes, Scary Hours 2, and Certified Lover Boy

-2022–2024: Honestly, Nevermind, Her Loss, For All the Dogs and Kendrick Lamar feud
+2022–2024: Honestly, Nevermind, Her Loss, For All the Dogs, Kendrick Lamar feud, and 100 Gigs

 On March 3, 2022, Drake placed fourth on Forbess ranking of highest paid rappers of 2021, with an estimated pre-tax income of $50 million.
 On April 16, it was calculated Drake generated more streams in 2021 than every song released prior to 1980 combined; his music accumulated 7.91 billion streams, while songs pre-1980 had generated 6.32 billion.
 Drake was then confirmed as a guest artist on Future's I Never Liked You (2022); one of the songs he featured on, "Wait for U", debuted atop the Billboard Hot 100, becoming Drake's tenth number-one song and making him the tenth act to achieve ten number ones.

 In early May, Drake re-signed with Universal Music Group in a multifaceted deal reported to be worth as much as $400 million, making it one of the largest recording contracts ever.
 On June 16, Drake announced his seventh album, Honestly, Nevermind, which released a day later; he also announced a third iteration of his Scary Hours EP series.
 Honestly, Nevermind sold 204,000 album-equivalent units in its first week, becoming Drake's eleventh US number-one album and making him the fifth artist with over 10 number one albums, after the Beatles (19), Jay-Z (14), Bruce Springsteen, and Barbra Streisand (both 11).
 "Jimmy Cooks" also became Drake's eleventh US number-one song.

 On July 14, it was announced Drake would reunite with Lil Wayne and Nicki Minaj on a Toronto exclusive concert series on July 28, July 29, and August 1.
 After the debut of "Staying Alive" on the US Billboard Hot 100, it marked the 30th Drake song to reach the top five on the chart, breaking a 55-year-old record for most songs to reach the top five on the chart (29), held by the Beatles.
 Drake refused to submit his music for Grammy consideration for a second consecutive year.
 On October 22, Drake announced Her Loss, a collaborative album with 21 Savage which would release on October 28; it was then delayed to November 4 after Drake's longtime producer, 40, was diagnosed with COVID-19.
 Her Loss debuted atop the Billboard 200, accumulating first week sales of 404,000 album-equivalent units.
 Eight of the album's songs debuted in the top ten on the Billboard Hot 100, extending Drake's record for most top ten entries, with 67 (with a record 49 as a lead artist).
 On November 15, Drake was nominated for four awards at the 2023 Grammy Awards, including Album of the Year for his writing on Beyoncé's Renaissance.
 In February 2023, Drake was named the most streamed act ever on Spotify.